 Additionally, we provide weekly Personal, Social, Health and Economic education and Relationships and Health education through the 1Decision scheme of work.
 We teach fortnightly Religious Education lessons and Picture News sessions to discuss the local, national and global current events happening at that time.
-Through a high-quality SMSC curriculum, we promote the fundamental British values.

 The poster below outlines how the British values are promoted as an intrinsic part of our school culture and curriculum.